 TGbf Editor: Modify the text in D1.0 188.15-18 as follows:

-The sensing transmitter shall use the same ordered set of antennas with no antenna swapping for transmission of an SI2SR, SR2SI or SR2SR NDP in all sensing measurement instances associated with that sensing measurement setup.
+The sensing transmitter shall use the same ordered set of antennas with no antenna swapping for transmission of an SI2SR, SR2SI or SR2SR NDP in all sensing measurement instances associated with that sensing measurement session to ensure the sensing receiver computes the CSI from a consistent transmit configuration.
+In the SR2SI or SR2SR variant of the TF sounding phase, the sensing transmitter shall always map the first antenna in the ordered set to the Starting Spatial Stream indicated by the SS Allocation field and maintain ordering for the remaining space-time streams to ensure the sensing receiver computs CSI from a consistent transmit configuratin regardless of the UL resource assignment(#2045,#2046).
 If any of the transmit antennas is not available, the sensing transmitter shall not transmit the SI2SR, SR2SI or SR2SR NDP for that sensing measurement instance.